The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 Freelancers for Good™ is about changing that.

 Over six months, we will step back and redesign how your freelance business actually works.
-Together we put the structures, boundaries and strategy in place so your work no longer depends on you constantly coping.
+Together we put the structures, boundaries and strategies in place so your work no longer depends on you constantly coping.

 So you can continue doing meaningful work in the charity sector while building a business that is steady, sustainable and able to hold pressure without it becoming personal.